cbev0x/cbev0x.github.io/_posts/2026-07-15-IP_SPN_Research_part1.md

 ---
-title: "Kerberos to an IP Address, Part 1: What IP SPN Actually Does"
+title: "Kerberos to an IP Address, Part 3: Coercion Behavior and What a Ticket Exposes"
 date: 2026-07-15
 categories: [Personal, Research]
 tags: [Windows, Active Directory, Kerberos, Research]
-published: true
+published: false
 ---

 For as long as most of us have worked with Active Directory, one rule held: Kerberos needs a